 - (i) Do not obstruct ventilators (See Safety Section Ventilation) - (ii) Inspect the flexible gas hose regularly for deterioration and renew as necessary, with approved type, as and in any case no later than the expiry date stated on the hose. - (iii) It is recommended that you provide a dry powder fire extinguisher complying with ISO 7165 of at least 1 KG capacity by the exit door and a fire blanket next to the cooker.
 Ensure you read the 'advice to occupier label' fitted to your motorhome. - (iv) Never use portable cooking or heating equipment inside your motorhome.
 Do not use your fitted cooking equipment as heating at any time. - (v) Never allow modification to your gas or electrical system unless qualified persons carry them out.
 A Gas Safe RegisterTM approved gas fitter should carry out all modification to the gas system.
-Any modifications carried out on the electrical system should be carried out by an electrician on the roll of the NICEIC or be a member of the ECA. - (vi) Never exceed your motorhome's Maximum Technical Permissible Laden Mass - (vii) Never exceed the front or rear axle maximum load as specified by the Peugeot weight plate under the bonnet. - (viii) Pull out worktop extensions, where fitted, are only designed to take maximum weight of 6kgs. - (ix) Please ensure extra care when young children use high level bunks and always use the safety board provided. - (x) Do not leave children under 14 years of age unattended in your motorhome.
+Any modifications carried out on the electrical system should be carried out by an electrician on the roll of the NICEIC or be a member of the ECA. - (vi) Never exceed your motorhome's Maximum Technical Permissible Laden Mass. - (vii) Never exceed the front or rear axle maximum load as specified by the Peugeot weight plate under the bonnet. - (viii) Pull out worktop extensions, where fitted, are only designed to take maximum weight of 6kgs. - (ix) Please ensure extra care when young children use high level bunks and always use the safety lift up flaps provided. - (x) Do not leave children under 14 years of age unattended in your motorhome. - (xi) Please ensure all gas appliances are turned off while you are travelling.

-- (xi) Please ensure all gas appliances are turned off while you are travelling. - (xii) If you suspect there is a gas leak please open all the windows then vacate the motorhome.
+- (xii) If you suspect there is a gas leak please open all the windows then vacate the motorhome.
 Switch off the gas supply if it is safe to do so.
-Then contact your nearest Elddis Retailer to arrange for them to check the gas system. - (xiii) Only those seats designated for travelling should be occupied when the motorhome is in motion. - (xiv) Please note that motorhomes are covered by the new seat belt regulations, which came into force in October 2006.
-These require children that are under 12 years old and also under 135cm in height to be seated in either child seats or on bolster cushions. - (xv) Before travelling in your motorhome: Ensure all the tables have been stored in their designated table storage position. - (xvi) Ensure you remove all items from the microwave before travelling.
+Then contact your nearest Elddis Retailer to arrange for them to check the gas system. - (xiii) Only those seats designated for travelling should be occupied when the motorhome is in motion. - (xiv) Please note that motorhomes are covered by the seat belt regulations, which came into force in October 2006.
+These require children that are under 12 years old and also under 135cm in height to be seated in either child seats or on bolster cushions. - (xv) Before travelling in your motorhome: Ensure all the tables have been stored in their designated table storage position. - (xvi) Ensure you remove all items from the microwave before travelling. - (xvii) It is essential that you have securely closed and locked the habitation door before setting off on any journey.